artemdevel/artemdevel.github.io/_posts/2023-05-28-bash-notes.md

 Bash is an extremely wide topic.
 Here I just have some notes on bash which I personally find useful and which I want here instead of searching the Internet.
-In most cases though it is better to search the Internet, read the manuals, read Wikis like ArchWiki, check the code of other folks on Github and so on.
+In most cases though it is better to search the Internet, read the manuals, read Wikis like ArchWiki, check the code of other folks on GitHub and so on.
 Bash is the bottomless rabbit hole.

 Bash itself is a standardized thing surprisingly.
 The full standard name is `IEEE POSIX P1003.2/ISO 9945.2 Shell and Tools standard`.